China requires EV makers to recycle batteries

 Beijing’s latest move means China not only tries to grow the new energy vehicle industry but to curb the results of such growth at the same time.
-The country had learnt the hard way when electric scooters first swamped its roads and then the waste dumbs with toxic lead acid batteries.
+The country had learnt the hard way when electric scooters first swamped its roads and then the waste sites with toxic lead acid batteries.

 This time round, rather than managing potential waste itself, the Chinese central government has published “interim” rules that hold producers of NEVs responsible for the recovery of new energy vehicle batteries, according to a report by Reuters.